 But for longer drives, I have a different strategy.
-Before I even leave the garage, I plug in my stone-aged MP3 player that contains a collection of favorite road tunes and crank up the volume.
+Before I even leave the garage, I plug in my stone-aged MP3 player (I am seriously tech resistant) that contains a collection of favorite road tunes and crank up the volume.
+Ready to travel from Chicago to Detroit.

 Chicago to Detroit